becheng/REST-Account-Verification-B2C-Sign-up-Custom-Policy/README.md

   - [x] a.
 For now, set up its items in *MetaData* to call  the API locally and unprotected to make it easier to develop and test the integration with the api.
   - [x] b.
 Add the new *InputClaims* to be passed to the api.

 - [x] 4.
-Create the custom rest api (or modify it if already have one).
+Create the custom REST api (or modify an existing one).
   - [x] a.
-Receive json body that contains the claims
+Receive json body that contains the claims.
   - [x] b.
-Process the json body
+Do the processing.
   - [x] c.
 Return a status code 200 if success.
   - [x] d. **Important**: Return a status code 409 with a validation error message/json so the error message is surfaced on UI AND to prevent the processing of any subsequent validation technical profiles, i.e. the account creation (*AAD-UserWriteUsingLogonEmail*).

 - [x] 5.
-Set up B2C to force password reset on first login (since a temp password is assigned above)
+Set up B2C to force password reset on first login (since a temp password is assigned above).
   - [x] a.
 Follow the instructions from https://github.com/azure-ad-b2c/samples/tree/master/policies/force-password-reset-first-logon with some tweaks in this repo.
   - [x] b.
 Upload the *TrustFrameworkExtensions.xml* and *SignUpOrSigin.xml* under *ForcePasswordResetOnFirstLogin* folder.
 These policies have been modified to support only a Local account IDP.
   **Important**: Make sure to update the file with your b2c tenant.